jufantozzi/Qiwi.gg-downloader/README.md

 ## How it works

-First, the JS script gathers all the final download links of the provided release.
+First, the JS script gathers all the final download links of the provided qiwi folder.
 Next, it creates a directory with the folder name and a text file with all the links, while also copying the bash script to the newly created directory.
 The bash script takes no arguments and expects the created `links.txt` file in the same directory, downloading all links found in the file.
 Finally, it cleans up the unwanted files (`links.txt` and downloader script iself), leaving a clean directory with downloaded files only.

 ## Setup